hojinYang/whispertalk/README.md

-We have uploaded the small version to [HuggingFace model hub](https://huggingface.co/hojin/whispertalk), so please check it out.
+We have uploaded the small version to [HuggingFace model hub](https://huggingface.co/hojin/whispertalk) under afl-3.0 LICENSE, so please check it out.
 We are currently training a larger and more sophisticated model.
 If you have any questions or would like early access, please contact us at [hojin.yang7@gmail.com](mailto:hojin.yang7@gmail.com).

 **Project Description:**